-Soft plastic swimbaits have swelled in popularity over the past couple of decades.
-The pliable lures own realistic colors, movements and feel that appeal to fishes’ senses and fix their brains in a sort of hypnotic way.
+Soft-plastic swimbaits have swelled in popularity during the past couple of decades.
+The pliable lures have realistic colors, movements, and feel that appeal to fishes’ senses and fix their brains in a sort of hypnotic way.

-With innumerable sizes, shapes and rigging options, swimbaits catch fish very well, which is the obvious reason for their increase in application wherever fish swim, including Pennsylvania waters.
+With innumerable sizes, shapes, and rigging options, swimbaits catch fish very well, which is the obvious reason for their increase in use wherever fish swim.

 Swimbaits are certainly a necessity in my tackle arsenal.
-I have a strange sense of obligation to use them every outing, I guess for the above-mentioned reasons.
-Their swimming action mesmerizes me as much as the fish I’m trying to catch.
+I have a strange sense of obligation to use them every outing – I suppose for the above-mentioned reasons.
+Their swimming action mesmerizes me as much as it does the fish I’m trying to catch.
 Just about every day on the water has me tossing one.

-One of those days was a picturesque autumn day in the gorge of Pine Creek over a decade ago.
+One of those days was a picturesque autumn day at a stream more than a decade ago.
 Besides seeking my fill of the ambient beauty, I wanted my fill of battling smallmouth bass.

 Swimbaits are a usual choice for smallies.
-However, the first fish to grab my little thumper in a deep run was a gorgeously colored, 16-inch rainbow, followed in five minutes by another trout of similar dimensions.
+However, the first fish to grab my little thumper in a deep run was a colorful 16-inch rainbow, followed in five minutes by another trout of similar dimensions.
 As the day progressed, somehow trout became more interesting to me than smallmouths.

 When minnows and other baitfish are plentiful and relatively easy to seize, trout vigorously eat them.
 Swimbaits then stand out as an excellent way to match the hatch.

 To be specific, the swimbaits to which I am referring are generic, 2- and 3-inch paddle-tail versions.
-I typically use the 2-incher, unless fishing a section of stream that has a strong share of large fish, such as delayed harvest or trophy segments.
+I typically use the 2-incher unless I’m fishing a section of stream that has a strong share of large fish.

 The rigging consists of simply threading the plastic onto an 1⁄8- to ¼-ounce jighead, depending on current and depth.
 Specific swimbait heads work well, except when an elevated current requires a bit different head.